subethaedit/SubEthaEdit/SubEthaEdit-Mac/Documentation/ModeDebugHelper/readme.md

 ## [All values of all Style attributes used in a Mode](id:allStyleAttributeValues)
 **ModeScopeStyles.xslt**

-Returning all scope-styles (`color, inverted-color, background-color, inverted-background-color, font-trait, font-weight, font-style
+Returning all scope styles (`color, inverted-color, background-color, inverted-background-color, font-trait, font-weight, font-style
 ` used by a single Mode (*eg. `PHP-HTML`*) (_opened in SubEthaEdit in CSS-Mode_):

 	xsltproc --novalid ModeScopeStyles.xslt <path>/<mode-name>.mode/Contents/Resources/SyntaxDefinition.xml | see --mode css